 Donna Anita Quinn is an Irish actor and voice over artist.
 Theatre highlights include the lead role of Judith Noone in Jaki McCarrick’s 2024 Irish premiere of ‘Belfast Girls’.
 She also played the roles of Martin, Wafaa and Nathan in Dermot Bolger’s ‘Home, Boys, Home’ as part of the 2024 Dublin Theatre Festival.

 Her breakthrough TV role came as migrant nurse Ama Chisenga, on RTE’s national soap ‘Fair City’.
-Since leaving the show in 2017 she has played various roles in TV productions including ‘Crá’, ‘Kin’, ‘Conversations with Friends, ‘Nova Jones’ and ‘The South Westerlies’.
+Since leaving the show in 2017 she has played various roles in TV productions including ‘The Dry’, ‘Crá’, ‘Kin’, ‘Conversations with Friends, ‘Nova Jones’ and ‘The South Westerlies’.
 Donna’s recent film credits include award winning film ‘September Says’, ‘Sweetness in the Belly’ and Hallmark’s ‘Christmas at Castle Hart’.
 She won Best Supporting Actor for her role as Ali in the award winning short ‘QED’ at the 2018 Dublin Underground Cinema Festival.

 As a voice over artist she has narrated documentaries for BBC and Virgin Media.
 She voiced the role of Mum in Cartoon Saloon’s preschool animation ‘Silly Sundays’.